 Adrian has written several articles exclusively on maritime law published by well-known Romanian publications such as "Law" and "Commercial Law Journal" as well as by the English "International Journal of Shipping Law".
 In 2001, he published the "Maritime Law" Book.
+Adrian current practice focuses on commercial and maritime law, international trade law, private international law, insolvency & bankruptcy law, intellectual property law, real estate, administrative and tax law.

-Lawyer within the Constanta Bar Association since 1996, Adrian is a member of the International Association of Lawyers, which is headquartered in Paris.
-He also regularly acts as an arbitrator within the International Commercial Arbitration Court of the Chamber of Commerce and Industry of Romania.
+Lawyer within the Constanta Bar Association since 1996.
+He also regularly acts as an arbitrator within the Romanian International Commercial Arbitration Court.
+He is an authorised mediator and insolvency practitioner.
+He speaks English and Romanian.

 Augustin Zabrautanu is a graduate of Bucharest University.
-He holds a degree in juridical science and is a licensed attorney in Romania.
+He is a licensed attorney in Romania.
 His post graduate activity included Master in maritime law at Constantza Maritime University, private legal practice and criminology at Bucharest University School of Law.
-He is a member of the Romanian National Bars' Association and of the Bucharest Bar.
+He is a member of the Bucharest Bar.